 Never heard about audio games?
 Close your eyes and listen closely!

-Inquisitor’s Heartbeat is a roguelike designed for blind and sighted people alike, namely a videogame (an “audio game”, actually) in which your goal is to find a safe route out of dungeons by relying on your hearing and orientation skills only.
+Inquisitor’s Heartbeat is a rogue-like game, designed for blind and sighted people alike; namely a videogame (an “audio game”, actually) in which your goal is to find a safe route out of dungeons by relying on your hearing and orientation skills alone.

 You will find yourself in the middle of the 14th century, impersonating a man who has been found guilty of heresy by the brutal Inquisition.
 Imprisoned in a small cell, you’ll have to wield your bravery and tenacity to escape from certain doom and retrieve the forbidden tome that was taken from you.

-Here’s a piece of advice: counting your steps is key to create a mental map of the area, so that you can move certainly without the risk of getting lost, or worse.
+Here’s a piece of advice: counting your steps is key to creating a mental map of the area, so that you can move certainly, without the risk of getting lost, or worse.

 - More than 35 levels, divided in 7 different sound scenarios, for a total of more than 6 hours in Story Mode.

 - Dynamic music and background sounds bond you to the gameplay situation.